Dabolus/deploy-firebase/README.md

 # Deploy to Firebase

-A GitHub Action to deploy to Firebase Hosting
+A GitHub Action to deploy to Firebase

 - This action only deploys the `master` branch
 - Make sure you have the `firebase.json` file in the repository